McKinsey & Company: Canadian government consulting scandal

 According to anonymous sources with major roles at Immigration, Refugees and Citizenship Canada (IRCC), McKinsey is reported to have a particularly large and growing influence over Canadian immigration policy.
 Policy is reported to have been decided on without input from public servants, and with minimal consideration for the public interest.
 Canada's immigration targets have closely followed goals set in a plan by previous McKinsey head Dominic Barton, who outlined these plans in his 2016 report of the Advisory Council on Economic Growth and through his work with the Century Initiative.
 Both the report and the Century Initiative advocate for a steep increase in immigration to bring Canada's population to 100 million by 2100.
 According to one of the IRCC whistleblowers, the department was informed that Barton's report was a "foundational plan" in spite of reservations expressed by the then-immigration minister, John McCallum.

 On January 10, 2023, Canadian opposition parties, including the Conservative Party of Canada, the New Democratic Party of Canada, and Bloc Quebecois, called for a parliamentary inquiry into federal contracts awarded to McKinsey.
-The opposition is demanding that the government disclose "contracts, conversations, records of work done, meetings held, text messages, email exchanges, everything that the government has with the company since taking office" McKinsey has thus far refused to answer Radio-Canada questions regarding its role and agreements with the federal government, while the government has refused to provide copies of the company's reports.
-In response to the controversy, McKinsey issued a statement on its website indicating that it “welcomes the opportunity” to provide information to parliament, and that it "does not make policy recommendations on immigration or any other topic".
+The opposition is demanding that the government disclose "contracts, conversations, records of work done, meetings held, text messages, email exchanges, everything that the government has with the company since taking office".
+McKinsey has thus far refused to answer CBC News questions regarding its role and agreements with the federal government, while the government has refused to provide copies of the company's reports.
+In response to the controversy, McKinsey issued a statement on its website indicating that it "welcomes the opportunity" to provide information to parliament, and that it "does not make policy recommendations on immigration or any other topic".

+Trudeau asked fellow Liberal Party members Treasury Board President Mona Fortier and Procurement Minister Helena Jaczek to review the contracts return a final report.
+On 23 March 2023, the Treasury Board announced that audits had determined that departments did not consistently follow certain administrative rules and procedures, but that there was "broad compliance with values and ethics commitments."
+According to the Treasury Board, while the audits raised questions about fairness, transparency and conflicts of interest, no evidence was found of political direction in awarding the contracts.

+Climate change

+Climate action letter and AMC

+In 2021, more than 1,100 McKinsey employees signed a letter calling out the firm for working with 43 of the 100 most polluting companies.
+According to The New York Times, these 43 clients alone were responsible for more than a third of the world's carbon emissions in 2018.
+The letter called on the firm to disclose how much carbon its clients emit.
+McKinsey executives said they would continue to advise major carbon polluters.
+Several employees resigned from the firm following the letter.
+In April 2022, McKinsey, Alphabet Inc., Shopify, Meta Platforms, and Stripe, Inc. announced a $925 million advance market commitment of carbon dioxide removal (CDR) from companies that are developing CDR technology over the next 9 years.